vrdriver/JSONpodcastfeed/README.md

 bluetomatomedia.com

 I know that JSON is currently not really supported much by podcasting software yet, but times are changing, and this is happening.
+Of all the solutions I found, they were able to import or convert an RSS to JSON.
+This was no good, as I needed a native non-coversion solution.
+There is no XML in this, and the way of the future looks like it's JSON.
-Plus, I also needed a solution that could do this, and I couldn't wait until someone else came up with a solution.
+I also needed a solution that could do this, and I couldn't wait until someone else came up with a solution.

 To use:
 Put this file in your path with mp3 files, configure the file and you will then get a json file with a list of the mp3 files.